freeradical13/freeradical13.github.io/index.md

 [Etiolation][] is the process of executing morphological changes in response to a lack of light.
 As light becomes available (e.g. to stems that break through the top layer of soil), the process of de-etiolation (or greening) executes different morphological changes to complete maturation.

+[Photoperiodism][] is the ability to act differently based on the length of a day (thus detecting the season of the year).
+[Short-day plants][] flower when the length of night in a day is longer than a threshold.
+[Long-day plants][] flower when the length of night in a day is shorter than a threshold.
+[Day-neutral plants][]' flowering is unaffected by the length of light in a day.

+Some plants require certain temperature thresholds before flowering and this may be induced through a process called [vernalization][].

+Some plants respond to the effects of gravity through the process of [gravitropism][] which detects the settling of cytoplasmic components called statoliths.

+Some plants respond to mechanical stimuli such as wind through the process of [thigmotropism][].

 ##### Chloroplasts

 [Chloroplasts][] are plastids that act as the site of photosynthesis.
 Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).